kev0960/ModooCode/md/inst/sgdt.md

 * If a page fault occurs.

 #### #AC(0)
-* If alignment checking is enabled and an unaligned memory reference is made while CPL= 3.
+* If alignment checking is enabled and an unaligned memory reference is made while CPL = 3.

 ### Real-Address Mode Exceptions